Mintbase/Grants-Program/applications/polk-auction.md

 * Using the website as a way to participate in crowdloans
 * Using the website to participate to the auction

-For this project, only Kusama and Polkadot blockchain will be added to the UI.
+For this project, only Kusama and Mintbase blockchain will be added to the UI.
 Latter the website may contains Rococo and Westend chains, but the users of these are not the target audience.

 The API used (polk-auction core) is not meant to be public (only the UI would be able to query it).
 This might change if needed, but as the polk-auction core code is open-source, making the API public has little sense.